catac0mb/REU_wrapup/README.md

 There is additional documentation [here](https://carla.readthedocs.io/en/0.9.4/how_to_make_a_new_map/) and [here](https://www.mathworks.com/help/roadrunner/ug/export-to-carla.html) for exporting from RoadRunner and importing with the CARLA source build, but some of the instructions are incorrect or unclear.
 As such, the following guide provides more accurate instructions.

 ### Start Modeling with RoadRunner
 It is recommended to create the road structure in RoadRunner before importing your map into CARLA.
 CARLA provides better tools for traffic lights, props, foliage, etc. than RoadRunner, so you might want to model the road structure and road markings in RoadRunner and then add additional things once the model is imported into CARLA.
-Note that you will need a license to use the RoadRunner application, but WashU should be able to provide it.
+Note that you will need a license to use the RoadRunner application, but [WashU should be able to provide it](https://www.mathworks.com/content/dam/mathworks/mathworks-dot-com/images/responsive/supporting/solutions/automated-driving/roadrunner-tutorial/access-roadrunner-cwl.pdf).

+### RoadRunner Tips
+The documentation is [here](https://www.mathworks.com/help/roadrunner/fundamentals.html) for modeling in RoadRunner.
+[This guide](https://www.mathworks.com/help/roadrunner/ug/choose-a-roadrunner-tool.html) also contains quick information about how to use the modeling tools.
+Please note that RoadRunner crashes quite often.
+This usually happens if you drag or move something too fast or if you connect roads in an unexpected way.
+It is recommended to save often.
+Additionally, if you have added road markings (crosswalks, stencils, etc.) on a road section and then connect another road to it, your markings can disappear.
+After connecting roads, verify that the road markings are as you intend, or go to a previous save file if needed.

+### Exporting a Custom Map in RoadRunner
+Once you have completed your model in RoadRunner, you can export your model files.
+Keep in mind that all exported files should be placed in the same folder during the import step.

+In RoadRunner, select “File”, then “Export”.

+Select “CARLA Filmbox”, and a menu will pop up: